voidquark/el_patching/README.md

 [![License](https://img.shields.io/github/license/voidquark/el_patching)](LICENSE)

-Apply OS patches on Enterprise Linux machines (e.g. RHEL, CentOS, Rocky, Alma, Fedora ).
+Apply OS patches on Enterprise Linux (RHEL) and other Red Hat derivatives (e.g. CentOS, Rocky, Alma, Fedora).
 You can decide which patching method you want to use.
 There are 3 methods:

 - `all` - Apply all patches on target a host
 - `security` - Apply only security patches on target a host